upperlinecode/front-end-student-materials/06-p5js/02b-variables.md

 ```
 #### Variable Declaration

 The first step is to say "hey, I want a new variable called `racerSize` to exist".
 We can't just go ahead and say that this variable now contains the value `60` when the container doesn't even exist yet!
-That's what the first line `var racerSize;` does.
+That's what the first line `var racerSize;` does. `var` stands for variable.

 #### Variable Assignment

 At this point the variable `racerSize` exists, but it has no value, it's an empty bucket.
 We have to **assign** a value to the variable.
 We do that with an `=`.
-That's what's happening here `racerSize = 60;`
+That's what's happening on the second line `racerSize = 60;`

 You'll often see this done on one line, but it's important to understand that it's conceptually two distinct parts.
+There are also times when a variable will have to be declared but assigned a value later.

 #### 🔔🔑💡 Tip 💡🔑🔔
 > You are probably familiar with variables from math class.
 While there are some similarities, there are also some key differences.
 In math `x = 3` and `3 = x` signify the same thing.
 This is NOT the case in computer programming.
 It's very important that on the LEFT HAND side of the `=` is the variable you are *assigning* a value to.
 On the RIGHT HAND side must be the value to be assigned. `60 = racerSize;` is not valid code :(